PhilipTarrer/Mesh-Subdivider/README.md

 # Mesh-Subdivider
 Philip Tarrer

-Recursively subdivides triangular polygons of complex shapes as well as inflates the meshes into geodesic spheres
+Recursively subdivides triangular polygon meshes on complex shapes as well as inflates the meshes into geodesic spheres

 Running:
 keys 1 - 4 change the shape to run the program on,